pol/dwarf-fortress-guides/mixtrak/s3c03-stone-industry.md

-The stone industry
+The Stone District
 ------------------

-The first and easiest thing is the stone industry (but this is a long section).
+The first and easiest thing is the stone industry (but this is a long section since we begin teaching stockpile mechanics).
 Your miners will soon be producing more stone than you can handle, so when one of the larger rooms in the mid-layer is finished, build a some relevant workshops and surround them with a stone stockpile.
 My preferred layout is as follows:

 ![](images/3_stone_workshops.png "3_stone_workshops.png")

-This diagram shows the upper-left quadrant of the middle layer.
+This is the Stone District Workshop Room (the north-west corner of the Middle floor that we just mined out).

 `s` = stone stockpile